1j01/tiamblia-game/README.md

 ## Deployment

 `npm run deploy` will build the project and deploy it to GitHub Pages.
-It will check first that skele2d isn't npm-linked, with a `predeploy` script.
-This requires bash.
+It will check first that skele2d isn't npm-linked, and that the working directory is clean, with a `predeploy` script.